microsoft/vscode-docs/release-notes/latest.md

 ![Debug Console](images/0_9_0/debugconsole.png)

 ## Languages - C&#35;
 The status of the OmniSharp server is now using a new language status indicator in the lower right corner.
+This makes it much easier to see the context OmniSharp is running under and any issues.

 ![Language Status indicator](images/0_9_0/lang-status.png)